Paleochristian Churches Part V – The Basilica of Santa Sabina in Rome

 The Interior

 Inside the Basilica of Santa Sabina, the overwhelming impression is of an austere nobility.
 Whenever we have been there, there have been no seats in the nave, so you really feel the space.
 Lining the nave are columns that were taken from the Temple of Juno and re-used.
 That temple was built around 400 BC and then restored during the reign of Augustus.
-So you are standing in a building that is over 1600 years old, but the columns are even older – I’m not an expert, but I would guess that elaborate Corinthian capitals like this would date from the Augustan restoration, making them 400 years older than most of the church.
+So you are standing in a building that is over 1600 years old, but the columns are even older – I’m not an expert, but I would guess that elaborate Corinthian capitals like this would date from the Augustan restoration of the temple, making them 400 years older than most of the church.

 Santa Sabina